 This cooking style is a common trait of Puerto Rican cuisine called Cocina Criolla or creole cuisine.
 The first inhabitants of this tropical island were the Tainos and Arawaks, who cultivated tropical fruits, corn, and seafood.

 The Spanish discovered and colonized the island in the early 1500s, introducing dairy products, wheat, and rice to Puerto Rican cuisine.
 The arrival of enslaved African people to this island also brought new African legumes to the territory.

 All of these diverse ingredients and vegetables from different origins result in a blending and multi-ethnic beauty of Puerto Rican food.

 Spices Are The Soul Of Puerto Rican Food

 The Puerto Rican people love flavorful and filling food, so it is not strange that they integrate multiple spices and herbs in their cooking.
 Some indigenous Puerto Rican spices are pepper, onion, garlic, and oregano, to name a few.

 Therefore, Puerto Rican food generally features meaty or salty flavors with a crunchy and colorful texture.
 This country’s most popular mixture used for savory seasoning dishes is the blend of lime juice, oregano, garlic, and olive oil.

 There is also a popular seasoning vegetable sauce called sofrito, which brings a herbal and peppery flavor.

 The Common Traits Of Dominican Food

-You can find traditional Dominican food ranging from snacks, and desserts, to the main meals.
-The people on this island love tender and slushy food, which incorporates and gives a burst of flavors when chewing.
+You can find traditional Dominican food, from snacks and desserts to the main meals.
+The people on this island love tender and slushy food, which incorporates and gives a burst of flavor when chewing.